-Clay Renick, Director
+Clay Renick - Director

 Upon his graduation at TTU, he and his family moved to Dallas where he worked in a design studio for 18 months before opening his own studio in Irving, Texas in 1983.
 He owned and operated that business, Clay Renick Design, for 21 years.
+From national and local accounts to Mom & Pop businesses, Clay provided design, production and art direction services for his clients.

 He returned to Borger semi-retired in 2005.
 He tried retirement, found it to be not as wonderful as he expected and opened a new graphic design and advertising business, Clayworx, in 2006.
 The Director’s position at the museum became available and he assumed that post in September of 2012.

-Clay says of his new job, “I’ve always loved history.
+Clay says of his job, “I’ve always loved history.
 I knew some of our county’s history from living here as a child, but upon taking this position, I’ve been very pleasantly surprised at the depth of what there is to know.
 There’s something new to learn every day.
-There’s a lot of history here and my staff and I plan to tell it - one story at a time.”
+There’s a lot of history here and my staff and I tell it - one story at a time.”